PeterCamilleri/CX16/utilities/assist_16/README.md

 *Parameters:*
 * var - a 16 bit variable.

+*Notes:*
+* The test operation never has overflow conditions so the N flag is never inverted.
+Thus the V flag is not needed.

 *Returns:*
 * The N and Z flags are set according to the value tested.